PRACTICE

 Restringing barbwire fencing for horse ranches in the Okanogan Valley.
 Photo: Carlene Anders

-• If you are in an “open range” area, can you afford to have ranging cattle in your yard throughout the years
+• If you are in an “open range” area, can you afford to have ranging cattle in your yard?

 • Consider metal corner posts and periodic fire resistant fence building materials within a fence replacement to help prevent continuous spread of wildfire in the future.
 Fences are often fuses.